2019–20 Coppin State Eagles men's basketball team

-The 2019–20 Coppin State Eagles men's basketball team represent Coppin State University in the 2019–20 NCAA Division I men's basketball season.
-The Eagles, led by third-year head coach Juan Dixon, play their home games at the Physical Education Complex in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference.
+The 2019–20 Coppin State Eagles men's basketball team represented Coppin State University in the 2019–20 NCAA Division I men's basketball season.
+The Eagles, led by third-year head coach Juan Dixon, played their home games at the Physical Education Complex in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

 Previous season

 The Eagles finished the 2018–19 season 8–25 overall, 7–9 in MEAC play, finishing in 8th place.
 In the MEAC tournament, they defeated Morgan State in the first round, before falling to North Carolina A&T in the quarterfinals.